 After the desktop probing configuration is complete, the agent takes 10 minutes before it is ready to start probing.
-Then, it runs configured probes starting the next hour.
+Then, it runs the configured probes starting the next hour.

 Step 3: Probe execution

 The agent runs desktop probing as per the probe configuration it fetches from Director periodically.
 It launches selected desktops serially using StoreFront.
 The agent reports the results back to Director via the Monitor database.
 Failures are reported in five specific stages:

 - StoreFront Reachability - the configured StoreFront URL is not reachable.

 - StoreFront Authentication - the configured StoreFront credentials are invalid.